Tackle the changing season like a pro

 Make sure you aerate your house properly, regardless of the temperature.
 Vacuum your carpets, pillows, rugs, etc regularly; get air conditioners and room heaters cleaned frequently.

-Cold climate can put a lot of tension on the hearts of people suffering from cardiovascular problems.
+A cold climate can put a lot of tension on the hearts of people suffering from cardiovascular problems.
 This weather can also increase one’s blood pressure.

 So if you are a heart patient, restrain from physically straining yourself, and rush to an emergency if you feel any chest distress.